Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

-This attack attempts to trigger and exploit a deadlock condition in the target software to cause a denial of service.
+The adversary triggers and exploits a deadlock condition in the target software to cause a denial of service.
 A deadlock can occur when two or more competing actions are waiting for each other to finish, and thus neither ever does.
-Deadlock condition are not easy to detect.
+Deadlock conditions can be difficult to detect.

 An example of a deadlock which may occur in database products is the following.
 Client applications using the database may require exclusive access to a table, and in order to gain exclusive access they ask for a lock.
 If one client application holds a lock on a table and attempts to obtain the lock on a second table that is already held by a second client application, this may lead to deadlock if the second application then attempts to obtain the lock that is held by the first application (Source: Wikipedia, http://en.wikipedia.org/wiki/Deadlock)